reconhub/learn/content/solutions/practical-real-time-response-2.md

   - does it look like there is super-spreading (heterogeneous transmission)?

   - looking at the gender of the cases, can you deduce anything from this?
 Are there any visible differences by gender?

+  - There seems to be some superspreading, with some cases coming from a single case (11f8ea infecting 5 other individuals.
+There does not seem to be any immediate differences between the gender of cases

 ## Estimating transmissibility (`$R$`)